kevinddchen/machikoro/README.md

 # Machi Koro

 This is an implementation of the Machi Koro board game.
-The app was developed using the React framework and the <a href="https://boardgame.io/">boardgame.io</a> game engine.
+This app was developed using the React framework and the <a href="https://boardgame.io/">boardgame.io</a> game engine.

 **Disclaimer**: We do not own a license to the game.